Difference Between Quartz and Feldspar

 Quartz is a mineral composition made up primarily of oxygen and silicon atoms.
 Silicon is the most common ingredient or chemical element in Quartz.
 SiO4 is the fundamental unit that repeats itself to make the entire quartz.
 The texture of Quartz is tougher than that of Feldspar.

-Quartz is typically a light-coloured stone.
+Quartz is a light-coloured stone.
 The hexagonal crystal system has a hexagonal form.
 Because of its piezoelectric qualities, quartz is widely employed in industries such as gemstones and electronics.
-Quartz is a type of mineral that is found on the earth crust in abundance.
+Quartz is a type of mineral that is found on the earth’s crust in abundance.

-In Quartz, its chemical structure comprises four oxygen atoms and one silicon atom, where they are bonded to each other.
+In Quartz, its chemical structure comprises four oxygen atoms and one silicon atom, which are bonded to each other.

 Thus, this whole set-up makes the shape tetrahedral in geometry.
 However, two tetrahedral molecules share one oxygen atom.
 Hence it becomes hexagonal in geometry.